-Attribute name Format Purpose Sample Identifier Normal string This is a unique identifier of the tool.
-XML editor Description Medium string A brief description of what this tool will do and need.
-This tool will open an XML file for editing Action Normal string What the tool is going to do. edit Extension Short string The type of files that this tool is going to be applied to. xml Executable Medium string Location of the executable file that is going to be called to execute the product. gedit Parameters Medium string The list of parameters that will follow the executable.
-No variables can be passed from the HMI. -f \$file1
+Attribute name Format Purpose Sample Identifier Normal string This is a unique identifier of the tool. post-pro tool Action Normal string What the tool is going to do.
+It is expected to be an encoded representation of what the parameters do. save to PNG Extension Short string The type of files that this tool is going to be applied to. .nc, .jpg Executable Medium string Location of the executable file that is going to be called to execute the product. python3 Parameters Medium string The list of parameters that will follow the executable.
+No variables can be passed from the HMI. -m repe_postpro -f \$1 -o format=png Description Medium string A brief description of what this tool will do and need.
+It is a longer explanation than the "Action" representation.
+Save data and launches plot directly to PNG files in the same folder